Welcome to the Survivor Strong Strength Training Team

 See why Coach Dave Spitz, Olympic Weightlifting Coach and Survivor Strong Co-Founder, and Dr. Marshall developed the Survivor Strong Strength Training Program.
 Coach Spitz goes into more detail about the program here:

-If you choose to join the program we encourage you to track everything you do in the Survivor Strong App so you will be able to see your progress and so you can be encouraged by your accomplishments in building strength and endurance.
+We encourage you to track everything you do in the Survivor Strong App so you will be able to see your progress and so you can be encouraged by your accomplishments in building strength, balance, flexibility and endurance.

 We want to be your partners in health and motivate you to Build Muscle For Life!